 - Complete the BCI and FBI background checks.
 Background checks are valid for one year once completed.

 - Submit OFFICIAL transcripts, showing your degree conferred.
-You or your school can email the official transcripts to email@example.com (preferred method of delivery).
+You or your school can email the official transcripts to firstname.lastname@example.org (preferred method of delivery).
 Please note: Your degree must be awarded in order for your official transcript can be accepted.
 Many schools may take as long as 1-4 weeks following graduation to post your degree to your transcript.
-Your license can not be issued until after you have graduated and submitted a transcript showing the degree.
+Your license can not be issued until after you have graduated and submitted a transcript showing the degree conferred.

 Documents required for completing your LSW licensure file: